Imamasharmeen/Imamasharmeen/README.md

-### Hi, I'am Sharmeen Akter Imama
+### Hi, I'am Sharmeen Akter Imama.
 #### Software Developer
-I have completed my Bachelor degree in electrical and electronics engineering and  now i am studing Software Developmet At Omnia.
+Currently pursuing a bachelor’s degree in information and communication technology at Omnia, with a background in Electrical and Electronics Engineering.
+My academic background and projects have provided a strong foundation of some technical skills. in , React, HTML, CSS, SQL, JavaScript, Linux, and Docker

 Skills:

   WORD PRESS<br>
   PHP <br>
+  PYTHON <br>
   HTML <br>
   CSS <br>
   JS <br>